cern-eos/eos/doc/quickstart/uboxed.rst

 Install Services
 ++++++++++++++++

 The platform dependent installation script will pull required software and install docker images for the four service components.
-This will take few minutes depending on your environment.
+The procedure is validated on CentOS 7 and Ubuntu platforms.
+The installation will take few minutes depending on your environment.

 .. code-block:: bash
   // CentOS 7